Home Buying Steps December 22, 2025

 As you begin narrowing the field to a smaller group—usually three to five homes—it’s time to compare them side by side.

-This is where your REALTOR® can prepare a comparative market analysis (CMA) for each property, not just against the neighborhood, but against each other.
+This is where your REALTOR® can prepare comparative market analyses (CMAs) that look at each home side-by-side, not just against the neighborhood, but against one another.
+This is where judgment and structure come into play.
 No two houses are identical, but looking at them together often makes differences obvious:

 The “better deal” on paper may not be the better fit for you—and that’s okay.
 Narrowing the field is about clarity, not perfection.